 Tips for new coaches about VERBAL spontaneous problems.

 - You can help the team in any way when you practice spontaneous.
-Unlike Long Term, Spontaneous has no outside assistance constraints except on the day of the tournament in the competition room (if non-performing team members help the five who are performing, they will receive a penalty.)
+Unlike Long Term, Spontaneous has no outside assistance constraints because only team members are in the competition room.

-- Only five team members perform on tournament day.
-Your team may wish to choose a different combination of team members for the five participating in verbal than the five participating in non-verbal.
-Teams will be given one minute after they enter the room, and are told the nature of the problem, to decide which five will participate.
+- All team members perform on tournament day.
 In practice sessions, you may wish to have five give answers and the other team members keep score, rotating who participates.
 Keeping score helps team members learn to recognize "common" and "creative" answers when they hear them, which, in turn, helps them recognize common and creative when they think of them!

 - Practice many ways of taking turns giving answers: start with simply going around the circle and advance to flipping cards, limiting answers, spinning a spinner, rolling a die … any methods that help a team be prepared for giving answers in any order.
 You can take away some of the mystery by making the challenge fun: think of creative ways to choose who gives an answer --- assign a color to each team member and let them close their eyes and draw M&Ms out of a bowl to see who will respond (and the person drawing the M&M gets to eat it ).

 - Practice the flow of responding.
 Start with a simple exercise … even just everyone saying his or her name over and over again.
-Advance to "name things in a kitchen," or "name things that are blue" … anything the help the team see what giving answers one after the other feels like and sounds like.
+Advance to "name things in a kitchen," or "name things that are blue" … anything that helps the team see what giving answers one after the other feels like and sounds like.

 - Practice what to do if "one member of the team is stuck."
 ANYONE can have trouble thinking of an answer sometimes, and all the team members need to feel comfortable with that moment of panic.
 Have them practice saying almost anything.
 Let them see that they can think up SOMETHING and say it, and have them focus on that something, rather than on the feeling of panic.